canonical/charmed-etcd-operator/docs/how-to/refresh.md

 ## Read the rollback instructions

-In the event that something goes wrong (e.g. the refresh fails, the new version of etcd is not performant enough, a database client is incompatible with the new version), you may want to quickly roll back.
+In the event that something goes wrong (e.g. the refresh fails, the new version of etcd has any issues, a database client is incompatible with the new version), you may want to quickly roll back.

 Prepare for this possibility by reading through the entire refresh documentation — with special attention to the